 The New Testament records that Herod, to please the Jews, had James, the brother of the Apostle John, murdered.
 This made James the first of the twelve apostles to die as a martyr.
 Herod also threw Peter in prison.
 Agrippa finally met his demise, in 44, after God sent a death angel to kill him after a speech he gave did not give the Eternal the glory he deserved.

-Herod Antipas was the son of Herod the Great through a woman named Malthace.
+Herod Antipas was the son of Herod the Great and Malthace.
 After the death of his father, he was made tetrarch of Galilee and Perea around 4 B.C.

-After being condemned for unlawfully marrying Herodias, the wife of his half-brother Herod Philip I, Antipas arrests John the Baptist and puts him in prison.
-He then, because of a promise made to Salome (Herodias' daughter through Herod Philip) on his birthday, has John beheaded.
+After being condemned for unlawfully marrying Herodias, the wife of his half-brother Herod II (some modern authors refer to him as Herod Philip I), Antipas arrests John the Baptist and puts him in prison.
+He then, because of a promise made to Salome (Herodias' daughter through Herod II) on his birthday, has John beheaded.
 He later, in 30 A.D., would mock Jesus before his crucifixion.

-Herod Philip II, also known as Philip the tetrarch, was the son of Herod the Great and his fifth wife Cleopatra of Jerusalem.
+Philip the tetrarch is sometimes referenced as Herod Philip II by modern writers.
+He was the son of Herod the Great and his fifth wife Cleopatra of Jerusalem.
 He was born around 26 B.C.

 Around 4 B.C., after the death of his father, Rome gave Philip the northeastern part of his dad's kingdom to rule.
 This region included Batanea, Auranitis and Trachonitis (territory north and east of the Sea of Galilee).
 He ruled this area until his death in 34 A.D.